|License Status: I'm a licensed professional.|

 What I Love about Being a Psychotherapist

 My clients!
 My clients are the most fascinating people to me.
-I am absolutely in awe of the resilience and grace I witness in my client's lives.
+I am absolutely in awe of the resilience and grace I witness in their lives.
 Many have overcome terrible hardships, and continue to strive for the life they dream of.
 I am also completely passionate about marriage--not just good enough marriage, but collaborating with couples to foster intimate, satisfying, and nurturing connection with each other.
 I am also passionate about helping people move from one place to another--to envision the nourishing relationships and meaningful work they desire, and help them break free of what holds them back from living the life they were born to live.

 Had a Negative Therapy Experience?

-To those who have had a bad therapy experience, I am sorry that you have been hurt before.
+To those who have had a bad therapy experience, I am so very sorry that you have been hurt before.
 Therapy can be uncomfortable at times, but it should never do harm.
 Talk to different therapists, talk to friends who have been in therapy, and ask them what they appreciate about it, and what they get out of it.
 If you feel uncomfortable when you meet a therapist, honor your discomfort.
 If they push too hard, that is not okay.
 You deserve to be treated with care, dignity and respect, by every one, at all times--especially in therapy.
 Best of everything to you in your search--you are obviously a person of perseverance to be open to trying again.

 Important Factors for Choosing a Therapist